-Stress testing is a risk management tool used throughout the Society to support an understanding of the vulnerabilities within the Society's business model.
-The Society's approach to stress testing is defined within the Stress Testing Framework, which is owned by BRC and requires/provides:
+Stress testing is a risk management tool that we use to support an understanding of the vulnerabilities within our business model.
+Our approach to stress testing is defined within the stress testing framework (part of the ERMF) and supports:

-- a sound understanding of internal and external influences on the Society and its principal risks; - enhanced risk management and complementary stress testing approaches/scenario analyses (including reverse stress testing); - assistance to the Board in strategic business planning and setting of SRA; and - management of capital and liquidity resources against SRA and regulatory expectations.
+- a sound understanding of internal and external influences on the Society and the principal risks; - assistance to the Board in strategic business planning and the setting of SRA; and - management of capital and liquidity resources against SRA and regulatory expectations.

-The Society has developed an annual programme of stress testing activity, which informs the planning process and the calibration of SRA.
+We have developed an annual programme of stress testing activity, which informs the planning process and the calibration of SRA.
 The key components of the programme are as follows: